Litlington, Cambridgeshire: Church

 The parish church of St Catherine consists of a chancel with vestry, aisled and clerestoried nave with south porch and west tower.
 The earliest parts of the church, including the base of the tower, date from the 13th century.
 The tower itself is mostly 14th century, and once had a short spire.
 The church was extensively refurbished at the start of the 19th century, and with the addition of a gallery increased its capacity to around 500.

-St. Catherine's Church tower was used as a positioning focus for P47s and P51s landing at the nearby airfield home of the United States Army Air Force 355th Fighter Group in World War Two.
-In 1993 a stained glass window honoring the 355th—made in the USA—was installed in the Church and on May 16, 1993 the window was dedicated by The Bishop of Huntingdon, The Right Reverend Gordon Roe.
+St. Catherine's Church tower was used as a positioning focus for P47 and P51 fighter aircraft landing at nearby RAF Steeple Morden, home of the United States Army Air Force 355th Fighter Group in World War Two.
+In 1993, a stained glass window honouring the 355th—made in the USA—was installed in the church and on 16 May 1993, the window was dedicated by The Bishop of Huntingdon, Gordon Roe.

 Village life

-Litlington has one remaining public house, The Crown, which opened in the late 19th century.
-Former pubs include the Robin Hood and Little John, recorded in the early 19th century and closing around 1910.
+Litlington's one remaining public house, The Crown, which opened in the late 19th century, has now closed.
+Other former pubs include the Robin Hood and Little John, recorded in the early 19th century and closing around 1910.
 It was named after a local legend that an arrow fired by Robin Hood at the village's chalkpit had grown into a thorn tree.
 The Seven Stars also opened in the late 19th century.
 The Horse and Groom, in the south west corner of the parish, straddling the border with Steeple Morden, was open in the late 18th century to serve travellers on the turnpike.
 It closed towards the end of the 20th century.

 The village also retains a village shop with post office, a village hall and a football ground with Recreation Centre and play area.